psviderski/unregistry/README.md

   </p>
 </div>

-Unregistry is a lightweight container image registry that serves images directly from your Docker daemon's storage.
+Unregistry is a lightweight container image registry that stores and serves images directly from your Docker daemon's storage.

 The included `docker pussh` command (extra 's' for SSH) lets you push images straight to remote Docker servers over SSH.